shyampurk/atc-chat/README.md

-# atc-chat
+# ATC Chat
-A hypothetical use case of air traffic control chat app (ATC-Chat) that mashes up chat messages between ATC operators with real-time weather data.
+This respository is a hypothetical use case implementation of air traffic control chat app (ATC-Chat) that mashes up chat messages between ATC operators with real-time weather data.
+It is built using IBM Bluemix Weather COmpany API and PubNub BLOCKS.

+## Setup

+Setup Bluemix Weather Company Service and PubNub BLOCKS as follows

-# Bluemix weather company data api
+### Bluemix weather company data api
 Step 1 : Login to the Bluemix account with the valid credentials, and goto Catalog.
         ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/bluemix_weatherapi/b_atc_step1.png)